 The global dietary supplements market size was valued at USD 136.2 billion in 2020 and is projected to reach USD 204.7 billion by 2026, recording a CAGR of 7.0% during the forecast period.
-Rising health awareness, growing geriatric population, changing lifestyles, dietary habits, and adoption of a healthy diet are some driving factors for the rise of health supplement markets.
+Rising health awareness, a growing geriatric population, changing lifestyles, dietary habits, and the adoption of a healthy diet are some driving factors for the rise of health supplement markets.

 The countries with more aging populations would be the target countries for marketing.
 Health supplements, unlike other medicines, are long-term medications, and big pharmaceutical players play a key role in this market.
 Usually, large existing brands present intense competition.

-Regulatory aspects, selling regulations, physicians’ role in recommending health supplements, cost of the product, type of supplement (herbal, chemical, etc.), palatability, etc., are few affecting factors.
+Regulatory aspects, selling regulations, physicians’ role in recommending health supplements, cost of the product, type of supplement (herbal, chemical, etc.), palatability, etc., are a few affecting factors.
 Product feasibility would give a complete scientific analysis of such data to make decisions more efficiently and avoid product failures.

-Product feasibility of medical device
+Product feasibility of the medical device

 In 2020, The global medical devices market reached a value of nearly $456.8 billion.
 The market expects to grow from $456.8 billion in 2020 to $62.0 billion in 2025 at a rate of 7.7%.

-To take advantage of the current opportunities, the researchers & manufacturers need to focus on disposable medical products, contactless medical devices, wearable devices, portable medical devices,
+To take advantage of the current opportunities, researchers & manufacturers need to focus on disposable medical products, contactless medical devices, wearable devices, portable medical devices,

-In 2020, North America was the largest region in the global medical devices market, accounting for 39.7% of the total, followed by the Asia Pacific, Western Europe and then the other regions.
+In 2020, North America was the largest region in the global medical devices market, accounting for 39.7% of the total, followed by the Asia Pacific, Western Europe, and then the other regions.
 The fastest-growing regions in the medical devices market will be South America and Africa.

 The introduction of medical devices in a competitive market is entirely different from entering into a new market.
 Product feasibility would help identify the target market for your medical device, understand the regulatory aspects, licenses, CE marking or similar assessment requirements, etc., to make go or no-go decisions and strategies to overcome these challenges.

-Are you looking for your product feasibility support?
+Are you looking for product feasibility support?

-Credevo team has expertise in conducting feasibility.
+The Credevo team has expertise in conducting feasibility.
 Credevo utilizes modern methods and new-age technologies to make the feasibility process efficient.